You are here: Home > Marketing > Portfolio

 Chuck liked my "after" version and immediately put it on his website.
 He has given me permission to publish his original text here.

 And here's a before-and-after example of an event flyer that I edited for the Hong Kong Women Business Owners Club - I have permission to use it here.
-(I edited many of the Club's event flyers, as a pro bono service.
+(I edited many of the Club's event flyers, as a pro bono service, because I was a member.
 Unfortunately the Club does not exist anymore.)

 "Follow that CAB" is an article I wrote for the "South China Morning Post" newspaper (May 28, 2000) about the Community Advice Bureau (CAB), an English-language information service for expatriates in Hong Kong.

 "The Do's and Don'ts of Online Copywriting – How to Write Effective Website Content" is an article I wrote for the Tripwire Magazine website (published February 28, 2011).

 Testimonials and a disclaimer

 By the way, check out some Testimonials from some of my happy clients.